 - Establish your own checklist to track progress.
-Keep and ongoing portfolio of activities and works in progress.
+Keep an ongoing portfolio of activities and works in progress.

 - Make a timeline and follow.

-- Create agenda for each meeting and email in advance.
+- Create an agenda for each meeting and email in advance.

 - Re-evaluate the mentoring agreement at least annually.